 The Central Oregon Coast’s Lincoln City is a shopper’s haven, with local businesses showing off their festive decor.
 Walk the charming shops by the seawall in historic Depoe Bay, and Old Town Florence, you can help judge the holiday decor adorning local businesses and enter to win prizes during the city’s “shop small” holiday event.
 In Newport find your favorite shops in the Nye Beach district and Historic Bayfront.

 Oregon’s Southern Coast draws fewer crowds, so it’s easy to keep physical distance.
 Artful finds abound in the cultural districts of Port Orford, Bandon’s Old Town and the Coast’s largest city, Coos Bay — all open for business with safety protocols.
 Drive-through holiday light displays will light up the main streets of Gold Beach and Brookings.
 Many businesses offer online shopping and gift certificates when in-person shopping is not possible.
+Businesses on Oregon’s Adventure Coast are participating in Operation: Holiday Gift Card with $20 gift cards sold for just $10 on one day only, December 18, 2020.

 Staying safe during COVID-19: New COVID-19 guidelines by the Oregon Health Authority make shopping in person safe.
 If you’d rather not shop in person, many stores offer online shopping and curbside pickup.
 During the two-week statewide freeze, retail stores are limited to a maximum of 75% capacity.
 Remember to wear a face covering indoors and outdoors when physical distancing isn’t possible (it’s required), and pay attention to signs that may indicate direction of traffic.